Difficulty Sleeping During the Menopause

 - Wear bamboo: Bamboo fabric is highly breathable, hypoallergenic, and extremely soft.
 Bamboo pyjamas are a fabulous option if you’re experiencing night sweats during the menopause because they dry quickly and won’t leave you feeling damp, clammy or cold after a night sweat strikes.
 Bamboo will also keep you warm during the cooler months.
 It’s comfortable and cosy without being stifling or sweaty: the perfect antidote to night sweats.

 - Cool down your bed and your room: We all know that the cold side of the pillow feels best - especially if you’re prone to night sweats and hot flushes.
-Try using a comfortable cooling mat to cool down your bed.
+Try using a comfortable cooling mat like the Original Chillow® Cooling Pillow to cool down your bed.
 Simply pop in the fridge and place under your pillow for instant, refreshing relief.
 You might also want to invest in a small fan or sleep with the windows open to keep your room cool.

 - Try a cooling spritz: Cooling spritzes are a perfect way to instantly cool back down after an overwhelming night sweat strikes.
 This cooling spritz from Defiant Beauty is pleasantly refreshing.
 Keep it in the fridge for an extra boost!